guardian/frontend/integration-tests/java-selenium/readme.md

 Prerequisites
 -------------
-* Java 7
+* Java 7 (will not work with Java 8)
 * Maven 3 (might work with Maven 2)
 * Firefox 26+
-* OS - Should work in Windows 7, Linux Ubuntu/Mint and Mac OS, assuming other prerequities are met)
+* OS - Should work in Windows 7, Linux Ubuntu/Mint and Mac OS, assuming other prerequities are met).
+For Mac OS X make sure that you have JAVA_HOME property set to a Java 7 installation, otherwise Maven may not pick it up properly, even if you have it installed.
+E.g. add "export JAVA_HOME="/usr”” to your .bash_profile"

 Before running the tests, the fronts application needs to be successfully started, for example by executing (from frontend root):
 ```